-This article is by Peter Kazanjy, co-founder of TalentBin, which was acquired by Monster last year.
-This article is excerpted from a chapter in his forthcoming book, Founding Sales, due out next year, which tackles everything founders and first-time sales staff need to know about acquiring early customers, building and scaling winning sales teams.
+This article is by Peter Kazanjy, co-founder of Atrium and TalentBin (acquired by Monster Worldwide in 2014).
+It's excerpted from the sales decks and presentations chapter in his book, Founding Sales, which tackles everything founders and first-time sales staff need to know about acquiring early customers, building and scaling winning sales teams.
 Here, he takes a deep dive into one of the most critical things in engaging and acquiring your first customers: Creating presentations that actually work.

 There’s something that most new sales professionals get wrong.
 And getting it wrong has big-time consequences.
 It’s not their fault.
 Mad Men, Glengarry Glen Ross, all the media that’s enshrined salespeople and the magic they work would have you believe that your pitch has to be spit-shined to a high sheen before it should ever see the light of day.
 This can lead to some particularly “bad” habits: Obsessive proofreading and triple-checking everything, getting every little thing signed off by legal.
 Successful startups don’t fall into these traps.

 When you’re just getting started, speed is everything.
 The shorter the feedback loop between hearing an objection from a customer and building a slide to combat that objection, the better.
 The less time between shipping an amazing new feature and recording a rough-around-the-edges video demo of it, the more appointments you will set.
 The faster you build a new slide documenting the feature and how it supports your value prop, or update your “why we matter” slide when a prestigious publication mentions you, the more mileage you’ll get.
 This is how you will win.

 So what does this mean in practice?
 You need to walk a tightrope with your sales presentations -- maintaining credibility that you can deliver an extremely high standard of service without agonizing over the details of how you present this service.
 The following is a walkthrough of what a sales deck that works looks like and how to replicate it at your company.